CodingGarden/faqs/README.md

 ## How long have you been doing this?

+I have been live streaming for 2.5+ years.

 My first live stream was broadcasted to [YouTube on February 19th, 2018](https://www.youtube.com/watch?v=aql62xliRzE).
 My YouTube channel had about 300 subscribers at the time, and there were a max of 3 people in the chat.

 Between February 2018 and October 2019, I did **158** live streams on YouTube only.